sweeneychris/TheiaSfM/docs/source/sfm.rst

   DEFAULT: ``true``

-  Using the MLE quality assesment (as opposed to simply an inlier count) can improve the quality of a RANSAC estimation with virtually no computational cost.
+  Using the MLE quality assessment (as opposed to simply an inlier count) can improve the quality of a RANSAC estimation with virtually no computational cost.